Palo-IT-Australia/hiring-dotnet/README.md

 ### Acceptance Criteria
 - Add the custom middleware into the app pipeline

-## Challange 2 - Censor posts with the PostCensorService
+## Challenge 2 - Censor posts with the PostCensorService
 ### Description
 There is a service located at `Services>PostCensorService.cs`.
 This service provides a way to censor banned words from a post before the post is added into the database.
 Please register the service, and then implement the method `CensorPost` in the `CreatePost` endpoint of the `WallboardController`.
 The wallboard controller is found at `Controller>WallboardController.cs`.